 This museum is more than just Impressionist art.
 The building is also a work of art.
 Musee d’Orsay was once Gare d’Orsay, an old train station, which was renovated and became this art museum.

-Visit Le Marais
+14. Visit Le Marais

 Le Marais is one of Paris’ most interesting neighborhoods.
 Stroll along Rue de Rosiers and if you are looking for a great place to have a budget meal, go to L’As du Falafel, the most famous falafel restaurant in Le Marais.

 This is the largest modern art museum in Europe.
 It has an interesting design, with all of its plumbing and pipes located on the exterior of the museum, color-coded in vibrant colors.
 It’s definitely a unique sight to see.
-This is large museum and you could wander here for hours.
-From the top level of the museum you are treated to another wonderful view of Paris.

-Take a Food Tour
+16. Take a Food Tour

 One of the best things to do while in Paris is to eat.
 And a great way to sample some of the best foods in Paris is to take a food tour.
 Sample French bread, wine, cheese, and more as a local guide takes you to some of the best spots in the city.
 Secret Food Tours and Paris by Mouth are two of the more popular companies.